fe-data/fe-docs/docs/getting-started/overview.rst

 - How many tickets are available (stock on event level)?
 - Do you need multiple ticket types?
 Eg. a tickets for adults and a ticket for children, each with a different price and stock.
 Do they need to be counted (Deducted from the stock)?
 - How many tickets can be ordered in a single order?
+- Do you want to use volume pricing?
 - Are users allowed to place multiple orders?
 - Do you need a seating plan?
 - Is this an sports event and do you want to use the `FE Tracking App <https://fe-tracking.fast-events.eu/>`_ ?